Limitless-TCG/lotp-docs/player/procedures.md

 ![checkin_button](./img/procedures-checkin-button.webp)

-If you did not check in for a tournament that has already started, you can still check in late during the first two Swiss rounds.
-However, you will be given a loss for every round that has already started at that point.

 ## Finding Your Pairings

 Your dashboard will automatically update you about your opponents throughout the tournament, and a currently active match will be visibly highlighted.